kevinwlu/fye/README.md

 * [Institutional review board](https://en.wikipedia.org/wiki/Institutional_review_board) (IRB)
 * [Joseph Telushkin](https://en.wikipedia.org/wiki/Joseph_Telushkin), "Moral imagination is the ability to think through the implications of our actions, particularly as to how they will affect others."
 * [Henry Ward Beecher](https://en.wikipedia.org/wiki/Henry_Ward_Beecher) 1813—1887, “Expedients are for the hour; principles for the ages.”
-## Week 13: Getting Involved and Making Your Mark on Campus
+## Week 13: Building Social and Emotional Intelligence Through Leadership

-## Week 14: Leaving Your Legacy.
-Where Do We Go From Here?
+## Week 14: Making Your Mark and Lessons Learned

 ## Improv
 * [Improvisation](https://en.wikipedia.org/wiki/Improvisation)